 You do not have to have a professional background to take the Eat Pray Doula Retreat, but should have the following: fascination with pregnancy, childbirth, and newborn babies; a desire to work with women or couples during this most meaningful and demanding time in their lives; emotional maturity, stamina, and reliability.

 There are no DONA Doula Trainings that will provide you with certification at the end of the workshop/retreat.
-Our DONA Gentle Birth Doula retreat fulfills 3 of the requirements of certification – an Introduction to Childbirth, DONA Doula Workshop, and a Breastfeeding Course.
-Beyond those, you will need to do additional reading, attend births, do some writing and create a resource list.
+Our DONA Gentle Birth Doula retreat fulfills 2 of the requirements of certification – an Introduction to Childbirth, DONA Doula Workshop.
+Beyond those, you will need to take an online breastfeeding course, additional reading, attend births, do some writing and create a resource list.
 Only our Birth Doula Retreat is a pathway to certification though, so please keep that in mind as you decide between our Advanced Retreat and Birth Doula Retreat.

 After the retreat, you will begin doing independent/self-study to finalize your certification, including attending births.
 A requirement of DONA Doula Certification is that you attend at least 3 births as a doula and document those experiences for certification.